arkency/posts/posts/2015-10-24-rolling-back-complex-apps.md

 ## Keep backward-forward compatibility

-If you are afraid that your code might break something and you will have to go back to previous version, then it is best to make your **data structures compatibile with the previous version** of code.
+If you are afraid that your code might break something and you will have to go back to the previous version, then it is best to make your **data structures compatible with the previous version** of the code.

 You need to ask yourself what will happen if you: